lakshitha-deshapriya/tax-calculator-web/README.md

 ### Data Flow

-1. User configures default settings (saved to localStorage)
+1. User configures default settings (saved instantly to browser localStorage)
 2. User adds salary entry for a specific month
 3. System fetches exchange rate from CBSL for the salary date
-4. Salary is converted to LKR and stored
+4. Salary is converted to LKR and stored in browser + cloud backup (if signed in)
-5. Data is grouped by financial year for tax calculation
+5. Data is grouped by financial year for tax calculation (uses browser data for speed)
+6. When user signs in: cloud data is loaded and merged with browser data

 ## API Integration